 We start by identifying where your client data lives.
 Then we pull the data together into one place, where it can be cleaned up, analyzed and prepared for use.
 Most of the time, data needs considerable attention to clean up, segment and standardize.
 However, once it’s ready, the fun begins and we get to look at your business from your customer’s perspective.

 Once we have a basic inventory, you learn how many clients fall into different categories.
 Where it gets interesting is when you look at customers from a relationship perspective.
 It’s interesting because you can start communicating to each group, provoking appropriate next-step actions.

 Customer analysis helps you focus on the clients who matter most to your business.
-The process often sparks fundamental changes to marketing practices, enabling all sorts of proactive communication, increased sales and earnings growth.
+The process often sparks fundamental changes to marketing practices, enabling all sorts of proactive communication, increasing sales and earnings growth.